vidkurniawan1998/timedoor_test/README.md

 ## How To Install And Run This Timedoor Test Laravel Project

-1.Pull This Project
+1.Pull This Project <br>
-2.Before Open This Project, Make Sure Install This Project With This Command With CLI "composer install" 3.After That Migrate The Migration Database That Already Made And Run The Command With CLI "php artisan migrate" 4.After That,Run The Seeder With Command CLI Base On The Name Of File Seeder "php artisan db::seed --class=nameseeder" 5.After That, Run This Project With This Command From CLI "php artisan serve"
+2.Before Open This Project, Make Sure Install This Project With This Command With CLI "composer install" <br>
+3.After That Migrate The Migration Database That Already Made And Run The Command With CLI "php artisan migrate" <br>
+4.After That,Run The Seeder With Command CLI Base On The Name Of File Seeder "php artisan db::seed --class=nameseeder" <br>
+5.After That, Run This Project With This Command From CLI "php artisan serve" <br>

 ## About Laravel